|Original title:||Magic City – Season 2|

 |Label:||Twentieth Century Fox Home Entertainment|

-Besides the continuation of the events from the first season, the makers also try to give the series some new impulses through Ike's relations to Cuba or Ben's trip to Chicago.
-Since this also changes the dynamics of the figures among each other, these attempts can be regarded as successful.
-Admittedly, this does not create the right depth.
-And still many of the figures are drawn in a bad way.
-Of course, this doesn't change much about the high entertainment value of the series.
-Because a gangster series needs classic characters like a really good bad guy.
-And when this one is extremely overdrawn, but as wonderful and mean as Danny Huston's Ben Cross, then you as a spectator don't mind such clichés much.
-The same is true for the anti-hero (Ike) or the femme fatale (Lily), which also work very well in this series.
+Neben the continuation of the events from the first season, the creators try to give the series through Ike's relations to Cuba or Ben's trip to Chicago also a few new impulses.
+Since this also changes the dynamics of the characters among themselves, these attempts can be considered quite successful.
+Admittedly, this doesn't create any real depth.
+And still, many of the characters are drawn in a very stereotypical way.
+But that doesn't change much about the high entertainment value of the series.
+Because a gangster series needs classic characters like a really good villain.
+And if the villain is extremely overdrawn, but as wonderfully nasty as Danny Huston's Ben Cross, then the viewer is not really bothered by such clichés.
+The same of course goes for the anti-hero (Ike) or the femme fatale (Lily), who also work very well in this series.

-Picture + Sound: Compared to the first season, nothing has changed here.
-The picture quality of the DVD once again does the very good 50s look of the series absolutely justice.
-The colour scheme is very authentic, whereby the warm tones in particular come into their own.
-The image sharpness is on a very good level and even in the darker scenes there are hardly any visible quality losses.
-The sound is present in a harmonious Dolby Digital 5.1 mix, whereby strong surround moments are rather scarce here.
-It's more the ambient noise and more subtle sound effects that bring some life to the multi-channel area.
-Apart from that the dialogues and the great soundtrack set the tone, whereby both sound well coordinated from the speakers.
+Picture + Sound: Compared to the first season has changed here nothing.
+The picture quality of the DVD once again does absolute justice to the very good 50s look of the series.
+The coloring looks very authentic, with just the warm tones come powerfully to the fore.
+The image sharpness is at a very good level and even in the darker scenes there is hardly any visible loss of quality.
+The audio is in a coherent Dolby Digital 5.1 mix, though strong surround moments are rather scarce here.
+It's more the ambient noises and more subtle sound effects that ensure some life comes to the multi-channel.
+Otherwise, the dialogue and great soundtrack set the tone, with both sounding well-matched from the speakers.
 Good!

-Extras: On the third disc there are a few short promo featurettes about the relationship between Miami and Havana (approx. 2:57 min.), about the criminal elements in the series (about 4:35 min.), about the guest stars (about 4:47 min.), the style (about 1:47 min.) and the music of the series (about 5:38 min.).
-Not really extensive, but well worth seeing!
+Extras: The third disc features a couple of short promo featurettes about the relationship between Miami and Havana (approx. 2:57 min.), about the criminal elements in the series (approx. 4:35 min.), about the guest stars (approx. 4:47 min.), the style (approx. 1:47 min.) and the music of the series (approx. 5:38 min.).
+Not really extensive, but well worth watching!